 What Are Others Saying About Front Porch Prices?

 DIYnot is another forum where homeowners post questions and professional and keen DIYers answer them.
-This forum thread has a question about porch prices and several answers including from builders who have experience in constructing porches. £5000 for a professionally installed porch seems to be the accepted rate.
+This forum thread has a question about porch prices and several answers including from builders who have experience in constructing porches. £5-7k for a professionally installed porch seems to be the accepted rate back in 2016.

 Where Can You Save Money?